ichswarox/NotionNext/docusaurus/Resources/docs/3dapp/procedural-cloth-sewing-toolbox-v0.35.md

 - **Workflow**: Non-destructive, Procedural
 - **Interface**: Blender Sidebar Panel (N-panel)

-## SEO Optimization for Better Visibility

-To get the most out of your search engine optimization when using this addon:

 ### Keyword-Rich Descriptions
 When sharing your work, include relevant keywords such as:
 - "Blender sewing addon"